 Authorities need to limit healthcare spending to keep down costs.
 Doctors may have less incentive to give care if they are not well paid.
 They can spend less time with each individual to keep down costs.
 They also have fewer funds for new life-saving technologies.

+problems.
 Considering that the government provides emergency and primary medical care, many universal healthcare methods report wait times for elective procedures.
-Authorities could also limit services based on a very low likelihood of success and might not cover drugs for uncommon problems.
+Authorities could also limit services based on a very low likelihood of success and might not cover drugs for uncommon

 “US Universal Healthcare”

 When most physicians sit staunchly on one side of their line for or against a single-payer health care system, it is worth knowing both viewpoints when choosing a formal position.
+27.5 million people in America don’t have medical insurance.
+America is the only country among the 37 OECD countries with universal healthcare in a clinic or with inherent rights.

 The Benefits and Drawbacks of the Universal Health Care System